 Sus2 chords

-Sus2 chords are formed with the second note in the chord lowered one step.
-In addition to sus2 there is sus4, that is some more common.
+Sus2 chords are formed by replacing the third (the second note in the chord) with the second interval.
+In addition to sus2 there is sus4, which is somewhat more common.
 If you see instructions to play a chord as Esus or Asus it's usually not sus2 but sus4 chords.
 Sus2 is also often played exactly as add2 chords.

 Sus2